Are you looking for a convenient, budget-savvy alternative to using a full-size oven?

 The Cuisinart TOB-200 has a large capacity that holds 6 slices of toast or a 12-inch pizza.
 It also features 3 rack positions and a metal safety handle to pull out a hot tray, and the rotisserie fork assembly is included.

-Generous in cooking area, this model is a dependable, reasonably-priced choice for rotisserie cooking and the fast results of convection heat.
+Generous in terms of cooking area, this model is a dependable, reasonably-priced choice for rotisserie cooking combined with the fast results of convection heat.

 9. Oster Large Capacity: Full-Size Dependability on a Budget